 In 2014, Terry Blum, in collaboration with Cyrus Aiden (Professor, George W. Woodruff School of Mechanical Engineering), co-founded the Excel Program, which is an inclusive post-secondary program for students with intellectual and developmental disabilities.
 With the creation of Excel, Georgia Tech became a pioneer of inclusive education as one of the first large public universities to offer a four-year program for this population of students.
 After championing Excel’s full institutionalization at Georgia Tech and their physical move to CEISMC, ILSI continues to advocate for greater inclusion at Georgia Tech.

 In 2019, the Institute for Leadership and Entrepreneurship was renamed to the Institute for Leadership and Social Impact, to align our mission with our name.
 We also added new programs like Social Impact Fellows, the Excel Alumni Program, and faculty research grants.
-Our existing activities and programs reflect our focus on social and racial justice, diversity, equity, and inclusion.
+Our programs and activities make a positive contribution to creating a culture that reflects the principles of servant leadership.

 We are an interdisciplinary institute that promotes servant leadership and organizational practices that contribute to a more just, caring, and equitable world.